“Blockchain is a technological tour de force.”

 The first use of blockchain was in Bitcoin, started in the year 2008, which has become a sensation now.
 When people began acknowledging cryptocurrency and online ledger, the prices of these currencies had already skyrocketed.

 At present. many great economists and finance enthusiasts think that blockchain technology will be a revolution in the economy.
 The UAE has been quick in adopting this technology and it very well plans in using it in many of its sectors.
+Not just this, the DubaiPay has also upgraded itself with the Blockchain Technology.

 How does the Blockchain technology work?